 Masonry and Concrete Installer

-Those that become qualified can earn up to $25.00 an hour.
+Those that become qualified can earn up to $50.00 an hour, based on qualifications and years of experience.
 Those that become licensed contractors earns a minimum of 10% of each project cost.
 And yet some in the community would rather their child do nothing than pursue a skilled trade.

 Finally there is a qualified NCCER Accredited construction trades training program in Columbus, Ohio.
 The National Skilled Trades Network (NSTN) www.nstnetwork.org